ljacqu/TextLanguageGuesser/README.md

 A new question can be forced by running `!q new` after a timeout you can configure in config.php.

-You can use other command names; just change the values in config.php and your new names will be referenced!
+You can use other command names; just change the values in config.php and your new names will be used everywhere.

 Hint: If you want to add aliases like !answer and !question, copying the messages instead of using Nightbot's aliases might work out better—I haven't been able to forward the arguments properly!